mrf0rtuna4/Git-Markdown-AutoTranslator/README.md

 name: Generate Localized File  # The name of your action

 on:
-  workflow_dispatch:  # Manual start
+  workflow_dispatch:  # Manual start (if needs)
   push:  # Run when committing to a branch
-    branches:
-    - master # Set the name of your branch if required
+    branches: [ main ] # Set the name of your branch if required
-    paths: # Start translating only if file changed in current push
+    paths: [ 'README.md' ] # Start translating only if file changed in current push
-    - 'README.md'

 jobs:
   translate:  # Task name
     runs-on: ubuntu-latest  # Running on an Ubuntu image